A step-by-step guide to

 Bamboo can also be topped to maintain a certain height or create a dense and defined canopy.
 The branches remaining below the cut will produce more foliage to make up for what they lost, thus creating a dense cover.
 If you look at the Pseudosasa japonica page, you can see photos of a japonica screen that was topped and resulted in very dense foliage.

-If you'd like to draw attention to the beutiful, robust culms at the base of a plant, you can enhance their appearance by removing smaller culms and by cutting off lower branches, a technique called "legging up."
-One example of this on our website is on the third image on the Phyllstachys aurea page.
+If you'd like to draw attention to the beautiful, robust culms at the base of a plant, you can enhance their appearance by removing smaller culms and by cutting off lower branches, a technique called "legging up."
+One example of this on our website is on the third image on the Phyllostachys aurea page.
 This is normally a very "bushy" species that produces foliage almost down to the ground, but in that example the lower branches were removed.

 Where to Make Your Cuts